gvwilson/thirdbit/src/fiction/iffy/index.md

 They hummed quietly through the city streets and up the long, gentle slope that led to the governor's mansion.
-The G-80 stayed five meters in front of them, its twin turrets swivelling each time they went through an intersection.
-The Marines jogged along on either side with long mechanical strides.
+The G-80 stayed five meters in front of them, its twin turrets swivelling each time they went through an intersection, while the Marines jogged along on either side with long mechanical strides.
 Traffic pulled aside to let them pass, but Iffy didn't see any of the mad scramble that a convoy like theirs would cause in Halley.